onnx/onnx/docs/Hub.md

 # ONNX Model Hub

 The ONNX Model Hub is a simple and fast way to get started with state of the art pre-trained ONNX models from the [ONNX Model Zoo](https://github.com/onnx/models).
-Futhermore, this allows researchers and model developers the opportunity to share their pre-trained models with the broader community.
+Furthermore, this allows researchers and model developers the opportunity to share their pre-trained models with the broader community.

 ## Install
- The ONNX Model hub will be included in the onnx package from version 1.11 onwards.
+ The ONNX Model hub will be included in the `onnx` package from version 1.11 onwards.
  To use the hub before the 1.11 release please install from the weekly build:

 ```shell script